husonlab/splitstree6/doc/user-manual.md

 ## Taxa block

 This block maintains the list of all taxa in the analysis.
-There is a fixed number (nTax) of taxa and each has an id 1 to nTax and a unique label.
+There is a fixed number (nTax) of taxa and each has an id 1..nTax and an unique label.
 Optionally, an info string can be provided for each taxon.
 Also, a display label may be provided for each taxon.
 This can include certain HTML tags that are used to render the label.